Main Content

 The test harness is an independent model that progresses the chart through the Startup and Reading states and verifies that the chart makes the correct I2C functions calls as it conducts I2C transactions.

-To open the test harness, click the Open Test Harness shortcut in the Project Shortcut tab.
+To open the test harness, in the Project Shortcuts tab, click Open Test Harness.

 The Test Sequence block contains eight different scenarios.
 Seven of the scenarios progressively test more sections of the Driver chart.
-The first scenario tests a complete sequence from power up device configuration all the way to get a complete sensor reading.
+The first scenario tests a complete sequence from power up to complete sensor reading.
 Each scenario uses verify statements to ensure that the chart progresses as expected.

 Test Suite